Meet Jim Harris

 I decided it was time to ignore Satan and trust God.
 It was the dawning of a new millennium, right after the Y2K scare had come and gone, that I chose to follow those nudges from God and step out in faith.
 I had a good job and we had been blessed by the Lord in that we were able to put back money.
 Working for someone else had been keeping me from having enough time to do the things that the Lord was calling me to do.
 So, after Fredia and I discussed this and prayed over it, we decided to purchase enough equipment to start our own computer repair business.
 I have been self-employed since 2000, and praise God we are debt free.

 Being self-employed means I can set my own hours.
 This situation has enabled me to become happily involved in a lot of ministries: I am now an ordained minister as well as the director of evangelism for my Southern Baptist association.
-We started a ministry in the local jail; I worked with Prison Fellowship as a volunteer director for their project, “Operation Starting Line”; I was involved with “Good News Jail and Prison Ministry,” as a local board member for the chaplain at the jail; and I am currently a featured speaker for Bill Glass Behind the Walls in hundreds of prisons around the country.
+We started a ministry in the local jail; I worked with Prison Fellowship as a volunteer director for their project, “Operation Starting Line”; I was involved with “Good News Jail and Prison Ministry,” as a local board member for the chaplain at the jail; and have been a featured speaker for several ministries in hundreds of prisons around the country.